AWS Integration FAQ

 s3:ListBucket

-Allows Red Canary to List S3 Buckets for Licensure Purposes
+Allows Red Canary to list S3 Buckets for licensing purposes

-We also ask for the following roles for the Red Canary Partner Access Role:
+We also need the following roles for the Red Canary partner access role (redcanary-partner-access):

 Role